cmccomb/statics-and-mechanics-and-python-oh-my/README.md

-# statics-and-mechanics-and-python-oh-my
+# Statics and Mechanics and Python, oh my!
-Engineering fundamental reimagines in Jupyter
+Engineering fundamental reimagined in Jupyter